-Documentation phase marks the creations and analysis of requirements (Specification, PRD), Test Cases, Test Plan, Traceability Matrix.
+The documentation phase marks the creation and analysis of requirements (specification, PRD), Test Cases, a test plan, and a traceability matrix.

 It helps you test whether your mobile application works as expected and in accordance to the requirement specifications.
-While you are performing functional testing for your app keeps the following factors in mind:
+While you are performing functional testing for your app, keep the following factors in mind:

 The basic validations that you need to test in functional testing are:

 Usability testing ensures that your application offers convenient browsing to your customers and creates an intuitive interface that abides by industry standards.
 It promises fast and easy-to-use applications.
-Usability of your application is judged based on these basic three criteria:
+The usability of your application is judged based on these three basic criteria:

 User Interface (UI) testing ensures that your application’s GUI meets all the required specifications.